I get asked over and over about my thoughts on funding and raising capital as an entrepreneurial company.

 The world around us often celebrates fundraising.
 If you think about it, that means that a company needed an outside cash infusion to sustain itself or to capture a market opportunity.
 Would it be so much better if the company was so wildly successful that that capital was never needed and if it could generate that cash itself?
 Of course!
 But it’s hard to do!

-What I recommend is that entrepreneurs focus on going as far and as long as they can.
+What I recommend is that entrepreneurs focus on going as far and as long as they can before taking outside funding.
 Capital infusion can be a wonderful thing, but if you take it too early on, you lose the opportunity of disciplining yourself and creating those good habits that are created when you have to just squeak by.
 You also lose the opportunity of being concretely focused on nothing but delivering your vision.

 Companies go through one fundraising after another after the next…and it really distracts the management team from what they need to accomplish.
 Raising capital can impose constraints that require companies to have reporting that is years beyond what they really need to have at that phase of the company.

-The longer you can bootstrap, the longer you can postpone the capital raising and the more beneficial it can be for your company.
+The longer you can bootstrap and the longer you can postpone raising capital, the more beneficial it can be for your company in the long run.